jarvelov/vue-form-json-schema/docs/installation.md

 # Installation

 > `vue-form-json-schema` is distributed as both an UMD and ES module version.
 If you use CommonJS/AMD or are stuck on an older version of Webpack you should use the UMD build.
+If you use `webpack`, `parcel` or `rollup` the ESM version will be used automatically.

 ## Requirements